Skip to content

 bash

-# Build from a Clawfile
+# Build a single Clawfile

 claw build -t my-agent:latest ./agents/my-agent